Tarman One Creepy Zombie: My Inktober Day 1 Drawing

 This blog post was originally published on my former website, Comic Book Graphic Design and has now been migrated here to RSC Arts, Artist Blog.

-I am currently working on the comic book “Dark New World” with Carlos Parra.
+I am currently working on the comic book “Dark New World” with Carlos.
 It’s a continuation of his independent zombie film.
 He’s introducing a lot of new characters into this awesome zombie-infested comic world.

-Here are the initial Character Sketches for Private Andrew Martinez, one of the new characters from the mind of Carlos Parra.
+Here are the initial Character Sketches for Private Andrew Martinez, one of the new characters.
 The character is a veteran of the recent Iraq war.
 He uses the skills and training he received from the armed forces to survive this Dark New World.

 This blog post was originally published on my former website, Comic Book Graphic Design and has now been migrated here to RSC Arts, Artist Blog.